R-Morgan/NGramCrackers/README.md

 Future Versions
 ---
 Planned releases.
 These are in a high degree of flux and will be tweaked as needed for the forseeable future.
-Versioon 0.2.4 is..unmarked in the commit tree because of poor planning on the part of yours truly.
-Version 0.2.5 will be properly tagged in the tree.
+Version 0.2.4 is untagged in the commit tree because of poor planning on the part of yours truly.
+Version 0.2.5 has been properly tagged in the tree.
 Sorry about that if you find this! <3 rm

+### Version 0.2.6 -- Definition
+ - Hierarchical module system
+ - Profiling script

+### Version 0.2.7 -- Definition
+ - ngram extraction from CLI
+ - words/sent statistics

-### Version 0.2.5
+### Version 0.2.8 -- Definition
- - Return of multi-paragraph Parsing
+ - Metadata analytics

 ### Version 0.3.0 -- Definition
 Specific Data Types: